PRodriguez19/MMG3320-5320/docs/ch09/17_counting_reads.md

 conda deactivate
 ```

-+ Run Multiqc in the `rseqc_results/` folder determine strandedness of the fastq files. **Note:** I tried running the multiqc-rseqc module yesterday and continued to get the issue: `The 'rseqc' MultiQC module broke...`
++ Run Multiqc in the `rseqc_results/` folder determine strandedness of the fastq files.

++ **Note:** I tried running the multiqc-rseqc module yesterday and continued to get the issue: `The 'rseqc' MultiQC module broke...`

-If this happens to you, please download the `rseqc_results` folder and use the site [Seqera-Multiqc](https://seqera.io/multiqc/)
+If this happens to you, please download the `rseqc_results` folder and use the site [Seqera-Multiqc](https://seqera.io/multiqc/) instead.

 **I will need to work with the VACC to find a permanent solution.**